 - Advanced evasion detection

 This option will enable our advanced evasion detection signatures.
-We recommend keeping it on, but if your site supports URL’s on non-ascii characters (like Japenese, Hindi, Russian, etc.) you may need to disable it.
+We recommend keeping it on, but if your site supports URL’s with non-ascii characters (like Japenese, Hindi, Russian, etc.) you may need to disable it.

 - Additional Security Headers added to your site.